htcondor/htcondor/docs/man-pages/condor_submit.rst

     When a path to an output file or directory is specified, it specifies the path to the file on the execute side.
-As a destination on the submit side, the file is placed in the job’s initial working directory, and it is named using the base name of the original path.
+As a destination on the submit side, the file is placed in the job's initial working directory, and it is named using the base name of the original path.
-    For example, ``path/to/output_file`` becomes ``output_file`` in the job’s initial working directory.
+    For example, ``path/to/output_file`` becomes ``output_file`` in the job's initial working directory.
 The name and path of the file that is written on the submit side may be modified by using **transfer_output_remaps**\ :index:`transfer_output_remaps<single: transfer_output_remaps; submit commands>`.
     Note that this remap function only works with files but not with